 - Colmados (small local shops) and restaurants are open for delivery or take out UNLESS they can serve their clients on open terrace spaces of the restaurant.

-The new President of the Dominican Republic, Luis Abinader, had announced a Tourism Recovery Plan on August 25th with wide-reaching measures to ensure safety for people travelling to the Dominican Republic.
+The new President of the Dominican Republic, Luis Abinader, had announced on August 25th, 2020 a Tourism Recovery Plan whith wide-reaching measures to ensure traveler’s safety.
 See further information about the new President’s Tourism Recovery Plan:

 On Tuesday, August 25, President Luis Abinader announced that tourists do not need a health certificate upon arrival in the country, that they are not infected with the Covid-19 virus.
 The tourists are however randomly tested for a possible infection.
 The president also said that if someone is infected, the cost to the tourist for the extended stay in an accommodation and the cost of a flight change will be reimbursed by the Dominican state.
 This insurance is valid until December of this year.
 The president wants to assure tourists that they can book a holiday in the Dominican Republic with peace of mind.